-Turn spreadsheet claim rows into CMS-1500 review PDFs or data-only overlays for approved preprinted CMS-1500 paper.
-Upload your own template, map patient, insured, diagnosis, Box 24 service lines, provider, NPI, tax ID, and charge fields, then preview alignment before exporting or printing the batch.
+CMS-1500 has too many tight boxes to trust a blind merge.
+Turn spreadsheet claim rows into review PDFs or data-only overlays, map patient, insured, diagnosis, Box 24 service lines, provider, NPI, tax ID, and charge fields once, then preview real claims for field accuracy and print alignment before exporting the batch.

-Upload your CMS-1500 PDF or data-only overlay, import claim rows, map the claim boxes once, and generate review PDFs or print-ready data overlays in a local-first browser workflow.
+Upload your CMS-1500 PDF or data-only overlay, import claim rows, map the claim boxes once, preview representative rows for mistakes and alignment, and generate review PDFs or print-ready data overlays in a local-first browser workflow.

 Patient, insured, diagnosis, service line, provider, NPI, and charge rows